mgimond/Spatial_pre2021/_book/07-Data-uncertainty.md

 <p class="caption">(\#fig:f07-sim-values)Example of income estimates one could expect to sample based on the 90 percent confidence interval shown in the previous plot.</p>
 </div>

-Note how, in this sample, Oxford's income drops in ranking below that of Piscataquis.
-A similar change in ranking could occur for York county which drops down *two* counties (Hancock and Lincoln).
+Note how, in this sample, Oxford's income drops in ranking below that of Piscataquis and Franklin counties.
+A similar change in ranking is observed for Sagadahoc county which drops down *two* counties: Hancock and Lincoln.

 How does the *estimated income* map compare with the *simulated income* map?